influxdata/docs-v2/content/influxdb/v2.4/reference/release-notes/influxdb.md

 ---
-title: InfluxDB v2.3 release notes
+title: InfluxDB OSS release notes
 description: Important changes and what's new in each version of InfluxDB.
 menu:
   influxdb_2_4_ref: